 I am the type to overplan.
 I try to fill every available space with something to do.
 Often that means having a planner that people are shocked to read but usually it also means exhaustion and things left undone.
 I honestly believe that this was a primary contributing factor in my illness coming out of remission.
 A body can only take so much stress.

 This is one of the big reasons I believe my illness is a grace of God.
 If I overplan too much I won’t be able to function.
 If my days are too full I know I will need time to recover physically and mentally.
-If I spend three days getting little down time during the day to sit and read and think and nap and write then I know I will need just as many days in my pajamas barely getting dinner on the table.
+If I spend three days without a break then I know I will need just as many days in my pajamas barely getting dinner on the table.
 This is not me being dramatic, this is life with my particular illness.

 Easy does it